pabloinsente/sf_for_beh_ss/docs/research-bazaar-jan-2020.md

 This is not about the best software stack to do projects

 <br>
-This is not about statistical procedures or machine learning
+This is not about statistical procedures or machine learning algorithms

 <br>
 This is not about large scale projects (HPC, HTC, cloud computing, etc)

 <br>
 Yet, a few tips are offered

 ***